💍 WSOP Circuit Main Event ✍️ LIVE BLOG

 With a stack just shy of 700,000 chips, Dutch pro Tobias Peters tops the chip count at Day 1B and moves into the upper tier of the overall leaderboard.

-All the details are available in our Daily Report, as usual, at the link below.
+All the details are available in our Daily Report, as usual, at THIS LINK.

 03:00 - Cosmin-Ionut Nica takes down the 3K High Roller!